fiicodes/ERDiagram/README.md

 from order;

-Query for adding data to pizzatopping table:
+13.Query for adding data to pizzatopping table:

 insert into pizzatopping